 Importantly, there is a high degree of spatial variability in the depth of weathering within the sandstone that is not necessarily visible at the rock face but can lead to changes in its chemical and physical characteristics.

 Local Chester Formation lithology

-The Chester Formation is overlain by Middle Pleistocene-aged glaciofluvial deposits, which consists of loose, fine- to medium-grained sand and gravel (Figure 10).
-Thicknesses are likely to vary across the area but a 5 m section, displaying imbrication and bedding, was observed towards the top of the sandstone cliff (Figure 11).
-This confirms the observations on the BGS field slip for the area (highlighted in yellow to the south-south-west of the site on Figure 12) and the corresponding extent of the glaciofluvial deposits on the published map sheet 112 (BGS, 1971).
+The Chester Formation is overlain by mid Pleistocene-aged glaciofluvial deposits, which consists of loose, fine- to medium-grained sand and gravel.
+Thicknesses are likely to vary across the area, but a 5 m section, displaying imbrication and bedding, was observed towards the top of the sandstone cliff.
+This confirms the observations on the BGS field slip for the area (highlighted in yellow to the south-south-west of the site) and the corresponding extent of the glaciofluvial deposits on the published map sheet 112 (BGS, 1971).

 Access to this part of the slope was not possible for this survey and much of the exposure of these deposits is obscured by vegetation.
 However, evidence for possible water seepage was seen at the base of these superficial deposits, although this could also have occurred if water ran down the surface of the more competent gravels leaving a surface expression in the softer sand drape below.
 Further investigation would be required to achieve a better understanding of the detailed extent and nature of these deposits.

 The top of the slope is composed of made ground in the form of dumped overburden from the quarry excavations.
 These deposits form a screening bund approximately 1.5 m high, running west–east to the north of Berry Hill Lane, and are composed of unsorted sand, gravel and topsoil.
 The cross-section shows this in profile.

 The role of groundwater in this landslide is likely to be complex.
 We have not addressed this due to a lack of data and it requires further investigation.